RomanLut/hx-esp32-cam-fpv/README.md

 Compression level can be set in range 1..63 (lower is better quality).
 However **ov2640** can return broken frames or crash with compression levels lower then 8.
 Also, decreasing compression level below 8 increases frame size but does not increase image much due to bad sensor quality itself.

-GS calculates 3 coefficients which are used to adjust compressoin quality, where 8 is maximum and each coefficient can decrease it up to 63.
+Air unit calculates 3 coefficients which are used to adjust compression quality, where 8 is maximum and each coefficient can decrease it up to 63.

 Theoretical maximum bandwidth of current Wifi rate is multipled by 0.7 (70%), divided by 2 (6/12 FEC redundancy) and divided by FPS.
 The result is target frame size.

-Additionally, frame size is limited to safe 40Kb.
+Additionally, frame size is limited to safe 40Kb ( 40kb*30 FPS = 1.2Mb/sec).

-Additionally, frame size is decreased if Wifi output queue grows (Wifi channel is shared between clients; practical bandwidth can be much lower the expected).
+Additionally, frame size is decreased if Wifi output queue grows (Wifi channel is shared between clients; practical bandwidth can be much lower then expected).

 # FEC

 Frames are sent using Forward error correction encoding.
-Currently FEC is set to 6/12 which means any 6 of 12 pakets in block can be lost, but frame will be recovered.
+Currently FEC is set to 6/12 which means any 6 of 12 packets in block can be lost, but frame will be recovered.

 FEC is set to such high redundancy because lost frame at 30 fps looks very bad, even worse then overal image quality decrease causes by wasted bandwidth.